gredler/aegis4j/README.md

 individual features like serialization or native process execution.

-A third option is aegis4j, a Java agent which patches key system classes to completely disable a number of standard Java features, including JNDI, RMI, process execution, Java serialization and the built-in JDK HTTP server.
+A third option is aegis4j, a Java agent which patches key system classes to completely disable a number of standard Java features, including JNDI, RMI, native process execution, Java serialization and the built-in JDK HTTP server.

 ### Download